aimeecodes/aimee.codes/_posts/2020-12-03-site-updates.md

 ___

+Now that I'm satisfied witht the site changes (...for now...)
+I'm going to replace my web dev hat with my data analyst one.
 My next post in the Iowa housing dataset involes both data cleaning and feature engineering.
 It's been a long time coming, and I'm excited to share what I've been up to!

 Until next time, 祝好！